arunsathiya/portfolio/src/content/blog/2022-07-08-ssh-setup-of-the-future/index.md

 ---
-title: "SSH setup of the future"
+title: 'SSH setup of the future'
-seoTitle: "SSH setup of the future"
+seoTitle: 'SSH setup of the future'
-slug: "ssh-setup-of-the-future"
+slug: 'ssh-setup-of-the-future'
-description: "My SSH setup with 1Password and Tailscale"
+description: 'My SSH setup with 1Password and Tailscale'
 pubDate: 'Jul 07 2022'
 updatedDate: 'Aug 24 2024'
-tags: ["Security"]
+tags: ['Security']
 coverImage: './image.webp'
 ---

 About four years ago, I had no clue what SSH keys meant.
 I learned to understand what SSH keys meant when I joined Automattic in 2018.
 Fast forward four years later, after a lot of trial and error, all of my homelab setup is gated with SSH keys.
 Password-based authentication is completely disabled.